Kibbeh Kbekib (Meat and Bulgur Spheres Stuffed With Lamb-Pine Nut Filling)

 - 1/3 cup fresh mint leaves, finely chopped

 Preheat the oven to 425 F.

 In a small sauté pan, melt 2 tablespoons of butter over medium-low heat.
 Add the pine nuts and toss to coat completely.
-Toast until they are a light golden brown.
-Remove from the heat and mix into the meat heshwi.
+Toast until they’re a light golden brown.
+Remove from heat and mix into the meat heshwi.

 Make the kibbeh base: Place the bulgur wheat in a large bowl and lightly rinse with cold water to slightly moisten.
 Do not soak the bulgur wheat in the water.
 Add the grated onion and thoroughly mix to combine, then begin to knead the bulgur wheat mixture by pounding it with your fists.

 In the bowl of a food processor, combine the lamb, salt, and pepper with a couple of ice cubes and pulse to thoroughly blend together.
 Once finely blended, transfer the mixture to a large freezer bag, smooth out the mixture to release any air pockets, and tightly seal and secure.
 Place in the freezer for about 10–15 minutes until ice cold but not frozen.